Fan-extensions in fragile matroids: Introduction

 Suppose we are given a minor-closed class, \mcal{M}, and a matroid $N\in \mcal{M}$.
 We would like to know whether $M\in \mcal{M}$ being $3$\dash connected with $N$ as a minor implies that $M$ is a fan-extension of $N$.
 Our main theorem allows us to use a finite case-analysis to check whether this implication is true.
 From now on we make no mention of fragility. \Cref{stage} instead uses the conditions implied by \Cref{block}, and the assumption that \mcal{S} does not contain any wheels or whirls.

 \begin{theorem} Let \mcal{M} be a set of matroids closed under isomorphism and minors.
 Let $N\in \mcal{M}$ be a $3$\dash connected matroid such that $|E(N)|\geq 4$ and $N$ is neither a wheel nor a whirl.
 Assume that any member of \mcal{M} with $N$ as a minor is $3$\dash connected up to series and parallel sets.
-If there is a matroid $M\in \mcal{M}$ such that $M$ has $N$ as a minor, but $M$ is not a fan-extension of $N$, then there exists such a matroid satisfying $|E(M)|-|E(N)|\leq 2$. \end{theorem}
+If there is a $3$\dash connected matroid in \mcal{M} with $N$ as a minor that is not a fan-extension of $N$, then there exists such a matroid, $M$, satisfying $|E(M)|-|E(N)|\leq 2$. \end{theorem}

 This is restated as \Cref{arrow} later in the paper.
 The assumptions on $\mcal{M}$ and $N$ are justified if $\mcal{M}$ is a minor-closed class of \mcal{S}\dash fragile matroids, and $N$ is a member of \mcal{M} with an \mcal{S}\dash minor, where we make the assumption that the members of \mcal{S} are $3$\dash connected with at least four elements, and \mcal{S} contains no wheel or whirl.